w3c-fedid/FedCM/proposals/idp-sign-in-status-api.md

 One common class of such heuristics is to replace explicit user confirmation with passive user notification in some contexts.
-For example, when navigating to a cross-origin URL that passes some information in a query parameter, browsers generally rely on the fact that the navigation is visibile to the user, rather than requesting consent to share information with the target origin.
+For example, when navigating to a cross-origin URL that passes some information in a query parameter, browsers generally rely on the fact that the navigation is visible to the user, rather than requesting consent to share information with the target origin.
 FedCM aims to enable such optimizations without specifying the precise behavior which browsers are likely to evolve independently over time.
 Such notification in